KFChinese/Real-Time-Bay-Area-COVID-19-Quarantine-Countdown-Clock/README.md

 [![Run on Repl.it](https://repl.it/badge/github/KFChinese/Hang-Emoji-with-Python)](https://real-time-bay-area-covid-19-quarantine-clock.kfchinese.repl.run/)
 > If the Console is stuck on "Connecting...", Please refresh the page.
 This is an ongoing issue with Repl.it.

+## Dependencies Required to Run on Local Computer
+Requires `ipython` to be installed to your computer.

 ## Installation to Local Computer
 Requires Python3
 and
 Run:

+    pip install ipython
     python main.py

  for the python script to work.